nicklormanhall/assessment-week3-imagegallery/README.md

   </div>

-I couldn't understand why the thumbnail images were't showing, I realised that as part of the process the
+I couldn't understand why the thumbnail images were't showing, after debugging I realised this was due to my that as part of the process the